jbrudvik/note/DEVELOPING.md

 Releases are manually created with these steps:

 1. Ensure code is formatted (`gofmt -d .`) and tests are passing (`go test`)
-1. Increment the version in `./main.go`
+1. Increment the version in `main.go`
 1. [Draft a new release](https://github.com/jbrudvik/note/releases/new) with a new tag that matches the version from the previous step
 1. Build Mac binary (`go build`) and ensure it runs (`./note`)
 1. Attach `./note` to the draft release